serverlessworkflow/specification/specification.md

 In addition to specifying the "nextState" property a transition also defines a boolean expression which must evaluate to true for the transition to happen.
 Having this data-based restriction capabilities can help stop transitions within workflow execution that can have serious and harmful business impacts.

-The expression is a [Common Expression Language (CEL)](https://opensource.google/projects/cel) expression and is evaluated against state data output.
+The expression parameter is a JsonPath expression and is evaluated against state data output.
+It evaluates to true if the expression returns non empty results.

 Here is an example of a restricted transition which only allows transition to the "highRiskState" if the output of the state to transition from includes an user with the title "MANAGER".